Vansh28Kapoor/POMDPs-With-Sensing-Cost/README.md

 1. **`windowLength`** (Truncated MDP depth $N$): The depth $N$ of the truncated MDP for which the theorem is being applied.
 2. **`sensingcost`** (Sensing Cost $k$): The state sensing cost $k$ for the MDP.

-To determine whether Theorem 3 is satisfied, execute `OneStep_Opt.py`.
+To determine whether Lemma 3 is satisfied, execute `OneStep_Opt.py`.
 The script will print the output in the following format: <br>
 ``Sensing Cost: <k>, Window_len: <N>``<br>
 ``LHS_min:`` $[min_{i \in \mathcal{L}^j_{N+1}}G_{N+1}(j,i) \ \text{for} \ j \in \mathcal{S}]$, ``Constrained Value Fn:`` $[V_{\mathcal{M}_{k,N}}(j) \ \text{for} \ j \in \mathcal{S}]$ <br>
 [`<bool(j)>` $\ \text{for} \ j \in \mathcal{S}$]